Katherine Res Pritchard, Director - Children Law

 Katherine was interviewed in 2015 by BBC Radio 3 Counties, speaking about Child Abduction.

-Katherine began her training in 2011 at a leading niche family law firm, and qualified into their Children Department in 2013.
-She joined Vardags as a Senior Associate, and became a Director in March 2019.
+Katherine began her training at a leading niche family law firm, and qualified into their Children Department.
+She joined Vardags as a Senior Associate, and is now a Director.

 Katherine is a native Greek speaker.